felixinc/Applescript-Remote-for-Spotify/README.md

 And of course this stub can easily be augmented into a remote for any other player software that supports Applescript.

 To use this software just open a Terminal window, go to the directory where you saved these files and execute ./server.sh.
-Maybe you have to make it executable first (chmod +x server.sh).
+Maybe you have to make it executable first ("chmod +x server.sh", the same for remote.sh).
 Then open your browser and navigate to http://your-ip-address:8080/

-For the AirPlay functionality enter the name of your AirPlay device in line 1 of airport.scpt, change "Ton" (german for sound) and "Einstellungen" (german for settings) to the naming of the system preferneces in your language and allow gui scripting for this script.
+For the AirPlay functionality enter the name of your AirPlay device in line 1 of airport.scpt, change line 2 and 3 accordingly to the naming of the system preferences in your language and, when asked, allow gui scripting for this script.
 All other functions will work without further adjustment.